siondawson/milestone-project-3/readme.md

     5. To easily navigate the website.
     6. For other users not to be able to edit or delete my events.
     7. To learn more details of other users events.
+    8. 1.
+To be able to log in

 ### As a frequent user, I want:

     1. For other users not to be able to edit or delete my events.
     2. To add new events